helderpinto/AzureOptimizationEngine/README.md

     "TargetLocation": "westeurope",                                 // mandatory
     "DeployBenefitsUsageDependencies": "y",                         // mandatory, y/n, deploy the dependencies for the Azure Benefits usage workbooks (EA/MCA customers only + agreement administrator role required
     "CustomerType": "MCA",                                          // mandatory if DeployBenefitsUsageDependencies is set to 'y', MCA/EA
-    "BillingAccountId": "12345678",                                 // mandatory if DeployBenefitsUsageDependencies is set to 'y', MCA or EA Billing Account ID
+    "BillingAccountId": "<guid>:<guid>_YYYY-MM-DD",                 // mandatory if DeployBenefitsUsageDependencies is set to 'y', MCA or EA Billing Account ID
     "BillingProfileId": "ABCD-DEF-GHI-JKL",                         // mandatory if CustomerType is set to 'MCA", otherwise optional
     "CurrencyCode": "EUR"                                           // mandatory if DeployBenefitsUsageDependencies is set to 'y', EUR/USD/...
   }